MarcusHsieh/bin-boy/README.md

 # Bin-Boy

-ROS2 robotics project for autonomous navigation and perception.
+ROS2 trash can for autonomous navigation and perception.

 ## Build